themrdemonized/STALKER-Anomaly-modded-exes/README.md

 # Read the description PLEASE!!!
 By default exes for ARX mod is in separate folder, if you dont want them, download STALKER-Anomaly-modded-exes.zip archive.
-Unpack both bin and db directories directly into your Anomaly game folder, overwrite files if requested.
+Unpack all directories directly into your Anomaly game folder, overwrite files if requested.
 Delete shader cache in launcher before first launch of the game with new exes.
 You only have to do it once.

 Patches folder contains diffs used to create new exes, they are used to compile your own exes if you need that